exercism/javascript/concepts/numbers/about.md

 ```

 ### Underscore notation
-The underscore notaion is used to make lage numbers easier to read to the user.
-(The compiler will ignore the underscores)
+Underscores can be used to make large numbers easier to read for the user.
+The compiler will completely ignore the underscores.
 ```javascript
 let num = 1_000_000; // You can read this as 1,000,000
 console.log(num) // => 1000000